 When I was leaving for college, my Dad said, “Make sure you use a good grain analyzer to optimize alcohol batch time and yield.”
-These words of wisdom would be useful in the years to come at “Purple Passion” parties with tubs of grain alcohol and grape juice, but their greatest value was seen last year (2011) in terms of ethanol plant optimization opportunities.
+These words of wisdom would be useful in the years to come at “Purple Passion” parties with tubs of grain alcohol and grape juice, but their greatest value has been seen in terms of ethanol plant optimization opportunities.

 For that company’s plants, I developed a control strategy that uses an at-line analysis of corn fermentability coupled with corn feed rate to provide an inferential measurement of production rate as the process variable for a simple flow controller.
 The operator could set the production rate for the front end of a plant that included a parallel train of batch fermenters.
 When the corn analyzer indicated that the corn fermentability (predicted yield) had increased, the ethanol production rate controller would cut back the corn feeder speed, immediately translating the increase in yield into a decrease in corn feed rate.
 Because corn is more than 50% of the cost of producing ethanol, the reduction in cost of goods sold (COGS) was significant.
 Furthermore, when an off-line analyzer indicated that a fermenter had reached an endpoint earlier or later than expected, a fraction of the equivalent change in fermentability was taken as a bias correction to the analyzer signal.

 Most recently, I realized that I could use the slope of the batch profile for ethanol (ETOH) concentration to decide whether to end or extend the batch based on the values of additional yield and capacity.